mundis/overlay/README.md

 Now you can test if it works with `layman -L | grep mundis`
 If your output is:
 `* mundis                    [Git       ] (git://github.com/mundis/overlay.git  )`
-then you can now add the overlay using `layman -a mundis`
+now you can add the overlay using `layman -a mundis`

 #### All ebuilds into the overlay: